 CCP is working with the Ethiopian government and community leaders to strengthen the ability of Ethiopians themselves to produce quality, data-driven programs to encourage the adoption of healthy behaviors.
 Through workshops and training sessions, Communication for Health is empowering the next leaders in the field, while ensuring that existing programs are coordinated and creating sustainable behavior change.

 Since the program began in 2015, Communication for Health has:

 - In collaboration with the Federal Ministry of Health, launched an innovative mobile tool, called Hulu Beteina (ሁሉ በጤና), that provides customized health information to rural parents.
 The tool is intended for families at various life stages including pre-pregnancy, pregnancy, delivery and early adulthood and can be used offline on basic and Android phones.

 - Created videos for pregnant women staying away from home in maternity waiting rooms at health facilities while they await the birth of a child.
 Videos contain health information useful for new moms and an opportunity to discuss lessons with a trained health worker.

-- Together with Addis Ababa University and Jimma University, Communication for Health established a social and behavior change (SBCC) consortium with over 15 schools of public health, behavioral science and health education departments across Ethiopia.
+- Together with Addis Ababa University and Jimma University, Communication for Health established a social and behavior change communication (SBCC) consortium with over 15 schools of public health, behavioral science and health education departments across Ethiopia.
 The project designed, printed and distributed SBCC materials to commemorate World AIDS Day with materials focused on prevention of mother-to-child transmission targeting male partners.

-- Built in-house studio to create radio programs, part reality-based, part dramatic serial, to encourage healthy behaviors.
-Creating listening groups where radios and/or flash drives are provided to enable more people to hear programs and discuss what they have heard.
+- Built an in-house studio to create radio programs, part reality-based, part dramatic serial, to encourage healthy behaviors.
+The radio program airs in four of Ethiopia’s most rural areas, providing a trusted and credible source of health expertise on a variety of subjects.